Jeevan-HM/RISE_Lab/_pages/research.md

     > Contact Based Soft Aerial Robots
   </summary>
   <h4>Goal</h4>
-To exploit the physical contact between the multi-rotor drone and its environment for better control and  manipulation and higher safety
+To exploit the physical contact between the multi-rotor drone and its environment for better control and  manipulation and higher safety.
 <h4>Project Description</h4>
 Developing various compliant multi-rotor drones for passive resilience in contacts, detecting the contacts via different sensing methods.
-Modeling and simulation of contacts/collisions between drones and their physical environment
+Modeling and simulation of contacts/collisions between drones and their physical environment.

 </details>